yhzhang0128/egos-2000/README.md

 With only **2K** lines of code, **egos-2000** implements boot loader, microSD driver, tty driver, memory paging, address translation, interrupt handling, process scheduling and messaging, system call, file system, shell, 7 user commands and the `mkfs/mkrom` tools.

 ![This is an image](https://dolobyte.net/print/egos-riscv.jpg)

-The earth and grass operating system (EGOS) is our teaching OS at Cornell.
-It has three layers:

-* The **earth layer** implements hardware-specific abstractions.
-    * tty and disk device interfaces
-    * cpu interrupt and memory management interfaces
-* The **grass layer** implements hardware-independent abstractions.
-    * processes, system calls and inter-process communication
-* The **application layer** implements file system, shell and user commands.

-This RISC-V version of EGOS is minimal in order to help students understand the complete picture of an OS.

 ```shell
 # Count lines of code excluding references and README.md
 > cloc egos-2000 --exclude-ext=md